bbchk/train/notes.md

 i like, how we, as programmers, should always keep up and be in constant movement, learn and apply smth new everyday

 ---

----

-## APP IDEAS

-what problems do my family and people around me run in daily basis;

-dating app for women. hard to get to

-better roadmap for full-stack with cool ref to cool resources (all for free)

-learning languages with ai, ai explain exect meaning and emotions behind word

----